Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

    memory can be conveyed in an efficient and concise manner.
 For instance, GITM stores action lists for sub-goals in a hierarchical tree structure
+   It utilizes a key-value list structure.
+In this structure, the keys are represented by embedding vectors, while the values consist of raw natural languages.